Prompto: An open source library for asynchronous querying of LLM endpoints: Introduction

-Furthermore, accessing LLMs through APIs should assist reproducibility as it is possible to share code and explicit input specifications.
-However, \citet{la2023language} notes in practice, there are several issues with the \emph{Language-Models-as-a-Service (LMaaS)} paradigm \citep{sun2022black}, which refers to a licensing model in which language models are centrally hosted and typically provided on a subscription or pay-per-use basis, e.g. the OpenAI API\footnote{\fontsize{8}{10}\url{https://openai.com/api/}} and Google's Gemini API\footnote{\fontsize{8}{10}\url{https://ai.google.dev/gemini-api}}.
-With regards to reproducibility, since LMaaS are deployed and updated in a continuous deployment regime, models are frequently replaced by newer ones while older models can be depreciated altogether.
-There are further issues related to accessibility, reliability and trustworthiness \citep{la2023language}.
-Despite these constraints, \citet{biderman2024lessons} suggested several best practices when evaluating LLMs such as sharing your exact prompts, parameter inputs and code and always providing model outputs.
+While user-friendly interfaces like ChatGPT, Gemini and Claude have made LLMs more accessible to the public, researchers nowadays increasingly interact with such models through programmatic interfaces and APIs. \citet{la2023language} noted several reproducibility issues with this \emph{Language-Models-as-a-Service (LMaaS)} paradigm \citep{sun2022black}, where language models are centrally hosted and typically provided on a subscription or pay-per-use basis (e.g., the OpenAI API\footnote{\fontsize{8}{10}\url{https://openai.com/api/}} and Google's Gemini API\footnote{\fontsize{8}{10}\url{https://ai.google.dev/gemini-api}}).
+To address some of them, \citet{biderman2024lessons} suggested a series of best practices when evaluating LLMs, such as sharing your exact prompts, parameter inputs and code and always providing model outputs.

-In contrast to LMaaS, there are several \emph{open} LLMs, defined here as those with broadly available model weights as in \citet{kapoor2024societal}, e.g. Llama \citep{meta2024introducing}, Gemma \citep{team2024gemma}, Aya \citep{aryabumi2024aya}.
-These "open" models are often accompanied by a \emph{model card} \citep{wolf-etal-2020-transformers} which provides details on the instructions on executing the models locally and to provide full access to model's internals and weights.
-This allows users to create their own API endpoints for LLMs on their available hardware.
+In addition to LMaaS, there are now also several \emph{open} LLMs, defined here as those with broadly available model weights as in \citet{kapoor2024societal}, e.g. Llama \citep{meta2024introducing}, Gemma \citep{team2024gemma}, Aya \citep{aryabumi2024aya}.
+These "open" models are often accompanied by a \emph{model card} \citep{wolf-etal-2020-transformers} which provides instructions for executing them locally and for accessing their internals and weights.
+This allows users to create their own API endpoints for LLMs (e.g., via Ollama\footnote{\fontsize{8}{10}\url{https://ollama.com/}}) on their available hardware.

-A significant challenge with LLMs residing on various APIs is that conducting a comparative study necessitates writing separate code to interact with each API.
-A further challenge is that different APIs may have different \emph{query-per-minute (QPM)} rate limits.
-Writing separate code for each API efficiently is a time consuming engineering challenge.
+A significant challenge with both LMaaS and open LLMs is that conducting a comparative study across multiple models necessitates writing separate code to interact with each API and this obstacle further hinders already complex evaluation and reproducibility efforts.
+An additional problem is that APIs may have different constrains (e.g., \emph{query-per-minute (QPM)} rate limits), adding even more complexity to the engineering design.